StevanPataki99/MacOS-Personal-Setup/README.md

 # VSCode setup

+Login to Github via VSCode Sync to skip or speed up process below or if you want to setup VSCode manually follow instructions below.

 - Download this extensions:
   - Font `https://www.jetbrains.com/lp/mono/` - Set font to: `JetBrains Mono` and font size to `14px`
   - Sublime Matirial theme `jprestidge.theme-material-theme` - Set theme to: `Sublime Matirial theme Dark`